 For traditional roasts, we offer legs and shoulders, both of which can be boned and rolled for ease of carving.
 We also offer the full range of chops, cutlets, shanks and stewing lamb, as well as products such as minted burgers, koftas and meatballs.
 For something a little more fancy, you might want to try a rack of lamb, either super-trimmed or french-trimmed, or a rolled saddle or noissette.
 These come from the loin and will be the softest and most delicate cut.
 As always, we are on hand to help with advice on cooking and preparing lamb, so don't be afraid to ask!

 Our popular free-range Norfolk chickens are reared using only the highest welfare standards, allowed to grow at a natural pace, which produces succulent birds full of flavour.
-We also source free-range and organic chickens from Rhug Estate in North Wales, as well the truly sublime free-range Sutton Hoo bird.
+We also source free-range and organic chickens from Rhug Estate in North Wales, as well the truly sublime premium free-range, slow grown Sutton Hoo bird.

 Chicken is one of the most versatile and popular meats, as its size and softness lends itself to a multitude of different types of meals, from a chicken pasta bake to a curry to a Sunday roast.

 We always have a full range of whole birds, breast and leg portions, breast supremes and fillets, thighs and drumsticks.
 As well as all the traditional cuts you'd expect, we also prepare our own free-range breast chicken nuggets, as well as flavoured portions, cajun and garlic & butter, and our very own Thai chicken stirfry.